Anthony Rizzo Player Props: Yankees vs. Rays

 Anthony Rizzo At The Plate

-- Rizzo leads New York with an OBP of .374, plus a team-best slugging percentage of .465.
+- Rizzo has an OPS of .821, fueled by an OBP of .368 to go with a slugging percentage of .454.
+All three of those stats lead New York hitters this season.

-- Among qualified hitters in MLB, his batting average ranks 39th, his on-base percentage ranks 37th, and he is 61st in the league in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 42nd, his on-base percentage ranks 47th, and he is 67th in the league in slugging.

-- He has scored a run in 11 games this year, with multiple runs three times.
+- He has scored a run in 12 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.